Azure/Communication/releasenotes/acs-calling-windows-sdk-release-notes.md

 ## v1.0.0-beta.1 (2021-05-12)

-This is the initial release of Azure Communication Services Winsows Calling SDK is for public preview.
+This is the initial release of Azure Communication Services Windows Calling SDK is for public preview.

 ### Features available